dvershinin/chatgpt-cli/README.md

 ### Commands

+  - `git` To git commit and push your changes using auto generated commit message
   - `image:` To generate images, start a prompt with `image:` If you are using iTerm, you can view the image directly in the terminal.
 Otherwise the script will ask to open the image in your browser.
   - `history` To view your chat history, type `history`